Learn about our Team

 Brenda Kortekaas

-Specialist, Learning and Development
+Manager, Learning and Development

 Brenda likes to find new ways to be organized and efficient in her workspace.
 She is dedicated to high service standards and attention to detail.
 The friendly voice on the phone, she supports the training practice with client liaison, invoicing, data entry, planning, and logistics.
 An organized, “always-on-top-of-things” administrator, she is especially happy making our participants feel welcomed even before they walk into a training session.
 Thanks to her, our trainers are always confident everything is ready to go!